Hiring a quality worker is vital to growing your business fast.

 What if the freelance platform did the heavy lifting for you?

 What if the freelance marketplace vetted freelancers who don’t have the right skills?
-Then once they found your project needs, they filtered the freelancers who have the skills you need?
-What if they proactively remove low-quality freelancers?
+Then once they understand your project needs, they filter the freelance talent to make sure they have the background you want?

 This is what makes Toptal an excellent freelance marketplace.
-They do this by finding the top 3% of freelancers and matching you to the right person so you don’t have to.
+They help you find top talent by sourcing the top 3% of freelancers and matching you to the right person so you don’t have to.